marinegenomicslab/mglwebsite.github.io/content/studies/_index.md

       title:
       text: |
         <h2>Using genetics to differentiate between morphologically conserved congeners – scamp, <i>Mycteroperca phenax</i>, and yellowmouth grouper, <i>Mycteroperca interstitialis</i></h2>
-         Yellowmouth grouper, *Mycteroperca interstitialis*, and scamp, *Mycteroperca phenax*, are  similar in physical appearance, leading to high rates of misidentification.
+         Yellowmouth grouper, <i>Mycteroperca interstitialis</i>, and scamp, <i>Mycteroperca phenax</i>, are  similar in physical appearance, leading to high rates of misidentification.
 Without proper species identification, understanding species-specific landings and life history becomes a challenge.
 To improve species identification, next generation sequencing techniques are being employed to resolve genetic differences between the species.
 These data will be used to design a diagnostic molecular panel to differentiate between scamp and yellowmouth grouper utilizing tissue samples collected by “fisheries dependent” and "fisheries-independent” sampling.
 In additional to finding species specific genetic markers, these data will provide tools for assessments of genetic population structure for both species throughout the western North Atlantic.

   - block: markdown